Supporting Nutritional Wellness While Using GLP-1 Medications: Essential Vitamin Considerations

 Gastrointestinal Effects on Absorption

 GLP-1 medications may cause gastrointestinal side effects including nausea, vomiting, and changes in digestion patterns.
-These effects, while often temporary, may influence how well your body absorbs nutrients from food and supplements.
+These effects, while often temporary, may influence how well your body absorbs nutrients from food and supplements source.
 The slowed gastric emptying that helps with satiety may also affect the timing and efficiency of nutrient absorption.
+A high-quality probiotic supplement can help support digestive health during this adjustment period.

 Key Nutrients That May Need Extra Support